UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking: Introduction

-Based on these observations, we further propose a new evaluation protocol with metrics for object tracking methods and MOT systems.
-The proposed \ds evaluation protocol considers object detection and object tracking in tandem.
-One recent work~\cite{solera2015_413} also addresses the issue of MOT performance evaluation with fixed detection results.
-Similar to our work, this work reveals the inadequacy of using fixed detection inputs adopted in the current object tracking evaluation strategy, and suggests to study object tracking methods by using multiple noise perturbed detection results from the ground truth annotations.
-However, evaluating with artificially perturbed detections do not well reflect the behavior of an object detector in practice.
-In contrast, our analysis is based on the actual outputs of the state-of-the-art object detectors with full range of their precision-recall rates.
-From this perspective, our analysis and MOT system evaluation strategy provide a closer description of how a complete MOT system performs in practice.
+Based on these observations, we propose a new evaluation protocol and metrics for MOT.
+The proposed \ds protocol considers the effect of object detection from the perspective of system evaluation.
+One recent work \citep{solera2015_413} also addresses the issue of MOT performance evaluation with a single predefined setting of detection results and suggests to use multiple perturbed ground truth annotations as detection inputs for analysis.
+However, evaluation with perturbed ground truth annotations does not reflect the performance of an object detector in practice.
+In contrast, our analysis is based on the actual outputs of the state-of-the-art object detectors with full range of precision-recall rates.
+From this perspective, our analysis and evaluation protocol reflect how a complete MOT system performs in practice.
 The main contributions of this work are summarized as follows.
-(1) We present a large-scale \ds dataset for both vehicle detection and MOT evaluations, which is distinctly different from existing databases in terms of data volume, annotation quantity and quality, and difficulty (see Table~\ref{tab:object-tracking-detection-dataset}).
-(2) We propose a new protocol and evaluation metrics for object tracking methods and MOT systems by considering detection and tracking steps jointly.
-(3) Our benchmark dataset serves three different evaluation scenarios, \ie, object detection, object tracking and complete MOT system evaluations, which is useful to promote the development of object detection and tracking fields.
-(4) Based on the \ds dataset and evaluation protocol, we perform comprehensive performance evaluations of complete MOT systems by combining the state-of-the-art detection and tracking algorithms, and analyze conditions under which the existing methods may fail.
+1) We present a large scale \ds dataset for both vehicle detection and MOT evaluation, which differs from existing databases significantly in terms of data volume, annotation quality, and difficulty (see Table \ref{tab:object-tracking-detection-dataset}).
+2) We propose a new protocol and evaluation metrics for MOT by taking the effect of object detection module into account.
+3) Based on the \ds dataset and evaluation protocol, we thoroughly evaluate complete MOT systems by combining the state-of-the-art detection and tracking algorithms, and analyze the conditions under which the existing object detection and tracking methods may fail.